mt481711/FlightTicketBooking/README.md

 # FlightTicketBooking
 # Project Title
 1. Flight Ticket Booking
-Php based Flight Ticket Booking site.
+Php based site.
 Can have two types of users.
 Type of Users
 a.
 User
 b.
 Admin